genomech/labjournal/external_reports/expression_FatimannusaQadri.md

 New SNPs have been found.
 All of them empirically both heterozygous (absent) in WT animals and homozygous in mutant rats.
-Almost all of them lie in gene introns.
+Almost all SNPs lie in gene introns.

 | Chrom | Pos      | Ref | Alt | Type            | Comment                                       |
 |:------|:---------|:---:|:---:|:----------------|:----------------------------------------------|